LT-Intro-To-AI-SY2425/a6-creating-predictive-models-Jovial-10/part4-classification/a6_part4_writeup.md

 4. Would a 34 year old Female who makes 56000 a year buy an SUV according to the model?
 Remember to scale the data before running it through the model.

-No, the 34 year old female who mankes 56,000 a year would not be likely to buy an SUV.
+No, the 34 year old female who makes 56,000 a year would not be likely to buy an SUV.